 However, the estimated prevalence of diabetes in Woking is 5.7%, higher than the Surrey average of 5.4% and broadly in line with the national average of 6.8%.
-As highlighted in the Government's White Paper Working Together To Improve Health and Social Care For All published in February 2021, diabetes is on the rise.
+As highlighted in the Government's White Paper Working Together to Improve Health and Social Care for All published in February 2021, diabetes is on the rise.
 The rate of diabetes in England is expected to increase by more than 15% by 2030.

 There are over 14 million disabled people in the UK.
 Into this group fall 19% of working age adults, 44% of pensioners and 8% of children.
 Woking is the district/borough in Surrey with the highest percentage of adults claiming Disability Living Allowance (1.7% compared to 1.5% Surrey average).
-The top three wards for disability benefit claims are Hoe Valley, Goldsworth Park and Knaphill.
-The council's Homelink service has seen an increase in the number of clients with mobility issues as a result of the pandemic.